FolioReader/FolioReaderKit/migration.md

 ## Introduction

-That new version introduce a new feature that allows you to have multiple instances of a `FolioReaderContainer` at the same time in your app.
+That new version introduce a new feature that allows you to have multiple instances of a `FolioReader` at the same time in your app.
 All instances now have their own stored informations and nothing is shared between them.

 Before, the library used a global static `FolioReader` that contained all relevant objects (`ReaderContainer`, `ReaderConfig`, `AudioPlayer`, etc).